nandeesh-n-aiml/TSAI/S10/README.md

 #### VISUALIZATIONS:
 - Accuracy and loss plots
 The test accuracy is higher than the train accuracy because of the regularization techniques.
-The model is capable enough to learn and pass on the learnings across epochs.
+The model is capable enough to learn and pass on the learnings for test images across epochs.

 <img src="images/model.png" />